22 Mar 4 Key Phases of Product Design

 2. Design phase

 In this phase, we build on the knowledge and drawings we generated in the previous stage and begin developing the concept using 3D modelling software.
-We will usually define the colour, form, materials, dimensions, basically all the necessary visual and functional properties of the product in this phase.
-We will make a 3D model that will be the closest to the final product as possible.
+We will typically define the colour, form, materials, dimensions, and basically all the necessary visual and functional properties of the product in this phase.
+We will make a 3D model that will be the closest to the final product in terms of aesthetics and functionality.
 We will take into consideration assembly/disassembly, sustainability and potential end manufacturing process if required.
-Once, we have a finished CAD model, we can move on to the validation and prototyping phase.
+In this phase, we develop a model that is ready to be built into a functional prototype.
+We then move onto the validation and prototyping phase.

 3. Prototyping phase